Dublin man charged with bomb threats to Pennsylvania campus

 But Nordenberg said the threats might have scared off prospective students since they occurred during a peak application period.

-In April, after receiving 10 bomb threats in three weeks, the school offered a $50,000 reward for information leading to the capture of whoever was responsible.
+In April, after receiving 10 bomb threats in three weeks, the school offered a $50,000 (31,875 pounds) reward for information leading to the capture of whoever was responsible.

 A week later, the Pittsburgh Post-Gazette received an email, allegedly sent by Busby, saying: "Tell police - a bomb is at Pitt chancellor Nordenberg's house on Devonshire Street, Pittsburgh.
 Nordenberg only has to withdraw the $50,000 bounty, to end the threats against Pitt.
 He has refused.
 The offer still stands."